 Will all food be bought and stored communally or will this only apply to basic grocery items such as salt, pepper and cleaning products?
 Will there be a shared budget for these items or will the person buying the items seek reimbursement?

-If tenants purchase their own food or specialty items, how will this be marked and safely stored?
+If tenants purchase their own food or speciality items, how will this be marked and safely stored?
 Nothing can cause more tension then people feeling their food has been taken.

 Are meals cooked communally, do people take it in turn or do people cook independently?